 Pandan Coconut Ice Cream is made from the combination of pandan extract with rich creamy coconut milk, the two flavors that best described Indonesian traditional desserts.

-With hot weather all year around in Indonesia, it is not surprising that my freezer is always stocked with pints of ice cream.
-The perfect way to enjoy my sweet frozen treats home is by churning up my own ice cream.
-By doing so, you can enjoy ice cream flavor you will never find in shops, just like this Pandan Coconut Ice Cream.
+With hot weather all year round in Indonesia, it is not surprising that my freezer is always stocked with pints of ice cream.
+The perfect way to enjoy my sweet frozen treats at home is by churning up my own ice cream.
+By doing so, you can enjoy the ice cream flavor you will never find in shops, just like this Pandan Coconut Ice Cream.

-Celebrating Indonesia’s Independence Day on August 17 this year, I was inspired to create some recipes inspired by Indonesia cuisines.
+Celebrating Indonesia’s Independence Day on August 17 this year, I was inspired to create some recipes inspired by Indonesian cuisines.
 Pandan and coconut are two flavors that best described Indonesian traditional desserts.
-Dadar gulung, klepon, and kue putu are a few of many Indonesian desserts that use pandan and coconut as their main ingredients.
+There are a few of many Indonesian desserts that use pandan and coconut as their main ingredients.
 They are abundant tropical produces in Indonesia.
-Hence, it is no surprise that Indonesian cuisines are dominated with the combination of aromatic pandan and savory coconut.
+Hence, it is no surprise that Indonesian cuisines are dominated by the combination of aromatic pandan and savory coconut.

 Tips for Making Pandan Coconut Ice Cream

 1. Make your own coconut milk